Te Puni Kōkiri: Structure and functions

 Te Puni Kōkiri is the New Zealand Government's principal policy advisor on Māori wellbeing and development.
 The Ministry's other responsibilities include promoting Māori achievement in health, training and employment, education and economic development; and monitoring the provision of government services to Māori.

-Te Puni Kōkiri is managed by the Secretary for Māori Development, Dave Samuels.
+Te Puni Kōkiri is managed by the Secretary for Māori Development, Dion Tuuta.
 The Ministry consists of five groups (or Puni): the Policy Partnerships Puni, the Strategy, Finance & Public Sector Performance Puni, the Regional Partnerships and Operations Puni, Critical Projects and Governance Puni and the Organisational Support Puni.
 The Ministry operates a national office in the capital Wellington and eighteen offices across six regions in both the North and South Islands.
 Te Puni Kōkiri currently employs approximately 350 staff.

 Three public sector organisations that fall under the purview of the Ministry are Māori Television, Te Māngai Pāho (the Māori Broadcast Funding Agency), Te Tumu Paeroa (which deals with the management of Māori-owned land).